Diplomatic career of Muhammad: Letter to Heraclius of the Byzantine Empire

 From Muhammad, servant of God and His apostle to Heraclius, premier of the Romans:

 Peace unto whoever follows the guided path!

 Thereafter, verily I call you to submit your will to God.
 Submit your will to God and you will be safe.
 God shall compensate your reward two-folds.
-But if you turn away, then upon you will be the sins of The Arians.
+But if you turn away, then upon you will be the sins of the peasants.

 Then "O People of the Scripture, come to a term equitable between us and you that we worship none but God and associate with Him nothing, and we take not one another as Lords apart from God.
 But if they turn away, then say: Bear witness that we peace makers."